microsoft/accessibility-insights-action/docs/ado-extension-usage.md

 -   use `maxUrls: 1` to turn off crawling
 -   include a list of additional URLs to scan (the crawler won't find pages that are unlinked from the base page)

 For `discoveryPatterns`, `inputFile`, and `inputUrls`, note that these options expect resolved URLs.
-If you provide static HTML files via `staticSiteDir`, you should also provide `localhostPort` so that you can anticipate the base URL of the file server (`http://localhost:localhostPort/`).
+If you provide static HTML files via `staticSiteDir`, you should also provide `staticSitePort` so that you can anticipate the base URL of the file server (`http://localhost:staticSitePort/`).

 Examples: